HigherOrderCO/Kind/SYNTAX.md

 Not all programs are necessarily made to be run.
 Proofs for example may only exist to be type-checked, which already validates the thing they're proving.

-For many more real code examples, check the Wikind repository.
+For many more real code examples, check the Kindex repository.

 Top-level definition
 --------------------